 Radioactive diagnostic agents for positron emission tomography of prostate-specific membrane antigen positive lesions in men with prostate cancer

-Piflufolastat F-18 (PYLARIFY) and Gallium Ga 68 gozetotide (LOCAMETZ) (ILLUCCIX) are radioactive diagnostic agents indicated for positron emission tomography (PET) of prostate-specific membrane antigen (PSMA) positive lesions, in men with prostate cancer.
+Piflufolastat F-18 (PYLARIFY) and Gallium Ga 68 gozetotide (LOCAMETZ) (ILLUCCIX), Gozellix, and Flotufolastat F-18 (POSLUMA®) are radioactive diagnostic agents indicated for positron emission tomography (PET) of prostate-specific membrane antigen (PSMA) positive lesions, in men with prostate cancer.

 Pylarify